alex-ten/HFSP/content/analyses/closed_loop/01 free play raster plots.md

 entrynum: 1
 ---

 Perhaps, visualizations in this section are not readily interpretable, but being the most literal representation of the raw, free play data available, they might inspire some ideas.
-Below, [Figure 1](#f-1) shows free play raster plots, one for each group / condition split.
+Below, [Figure 1](#f-1){: .animated} shows free play raster plots, one for each group / condition split.
 Each row is a separate subject in that group.
 The x-axis represents consequtive trials of free play, vertical marks represent *errors* and black diamonds represent switch trials (i.e. trials after which a subject switched to a different task).

 Additionally, subjects in each group / condition split were sorted by the number of switches and appear in that order on the plots (ascending order from top to bottom).
 Also, you can use the button at the bottom-right corner of the figure to view the same plots with an alternative coloring scheme, such that each task has a more a distinct color, but I find those too chaotic to look at.